Stalag Luft III murders: In popular culture

 The murders were shown (as a single massacre rather than individuals or small groups being murdered) in the 1963 film The Great Escape.
+The film also depicts some of the escapees engaging in acts of war while in civilian clothing, which would have weakened the war-crimes charges, had such violence taken place.
+(For example, Lieutenant-Commander Eric Ashley-Pitt, played by David McCallum, shoots a German in an effort to avoid arrest of two fellow escapees.)

 The search for the culprits responsible for the murder of the 50 Allied officers was depicted in The Great Escape II: The Untold Story.

 A dramatisation of the investigation, written by Robin Brooks and Robert Radcliffe, was featured in the BBC Radio 4 "Saturday Drama" series, first broadcast on 13 April 2013.